Time-varying Graph Learning Under Structured Temporal Priors: Preliminaries

 \end{shrinkeq} where $\mathbf{R}_{[ij]}$ is the $(i,j)$ entry of $\mathbf{R}$.
 The first term of \eqref{GL-1} is the smoothness of the observed signals over $\mathcal{G}$.
-Besides, the second term controls degrees of each node while the third term controls sparsity of edges \cite{kalofolias2016learn}, where both $\alpha$ and $\beta$ are predefined parameters.
-Note that $\mathbf{A}$ is a symmetric matrix with diagonal entries equaling to 0, and hence the number of free variables of $\mathbf{A}$ is $p\triangleq\frac{d(d-1)}{2}$.
+Besides, the second and third term control degrees of each node and sparsity of edges \cite{kalofolias2016learn}.
+Note that $\mathbf{A}$ is a symmetric matrix with diagonal entries equal to zero, and hence the number of free variables of $\mathbf{A}$ is $p\triangleq\frac{d(d-1)}{2}$.
 We define a vector $\mathbf{w}\in \mathbb{R}^p$ whose entries are the upper right variables of $\mathbf{A}$.
-Therefore, problem \eqref{GL-1} can be rewritten as \begin{shrinkeq}{-0.5ex}
+Therefore, problem \eqref{GL-1} can be rewritten as \cite{kalofolias2016learn} \begin{shrinkeq}{-0.8ex}

 \end{shrinkeq} where the linear operator $\mathbf{S}$ satisfies $\mathbf{S}\mathbf{w} = \mathbf{A}\mathbf{1}$ and $\mathbf{r}$ is the vector form of the upper right variables of $\mathbf{R}$.